BetterThanTomorrow/calva-docs/docs/customizing.md

 ## Clojure Defaults

 Calva sets some VS Code settings for all Clojure files.
-Some of these are needed for Calva to function correctly, which should not be tampered with unless you really know what you are doing, and some of them are for convenience defaults.
+Some of these are needed for Calva to function correctly, which should not be tampered with unless you really know what you are doing, and some of them are convenient defaults.
 If you add a setting to your `settings.json` and accept the snippet help you get when you type `"[clojure]"`, you will get the Calva defaults pasted:

 ```json
     "[clojure]": {